bhtandev/iflix-rating-fullstack/README.md

  - styled-components

-##Use Cases
+###Design

-Application starts up at the content browsing page.
+Application starts up loading the content browsing page.

 On the top left corner, user can switch user accounts.
 Multiple accounts seeded to demonstrate the use case where an user has already rated a movie before.
 Movies are presented in a wide horizontal panel which is scrollable by clicking the Left (<) and Right(>) buttons.